smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 Basic statement logging can be provided by the standard logging facility with the configuration parameter ```log_statement = all```.
 Postgres has an extension [pgAudit](https://github.com/pgaudit/pgaudit) which provides much more auditing, however the Enterprise DB installer does not include Postgres extensions (apart from PostGIS).
 EnterpiseDB Postgres has its own auditing subsystem (*edb_audit), but this is is paid for item.
-To use pgAudit pgAudit must be compile from source
+To use pgAudit the module must be compile from source

 To configure Postgres server [error reporting and logging](https://www.postgresql.org/docs/9.6/static/runtime-config-logging.html) set the following Postgres system parameters see
 [Postgres tuning](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/databaseManagementManual.md#71-postgres) for details on how to set parameters: